 Maryland’s all-payer rate setting system for hospital services presents an opportunity for Maryland and CMS to test whether an all-payer system for hospital payment that is accountable for the total hospital cost of care on a per capita basis is an effective model for advancing better care, better health and reduced costs.
-Under the new model, Maryland hospitals will commit to achieving significant quality improvements, including reductions in Maryland hospitals’ 30-day hospital readmissions rate and hospital acquired conditions rate.
-Maryland will limit all-payer per capita hospital growth, including inpatient and outpatient care, to 3.58 percent.
-Maryland will also limit annual Medicare per capita hospital cost growth to a rate lower than the national annual per capita growth rate per year for 2015-2018.
+Under the new model, Maryland hospitals have committed to achieving significant quality improvements, including reductions in Maryland hospitals’ 30-day hospital readmissions rate and hospital acquired conditions rate.
+Maryland has agreed to limit all-payer per capita hospital growth, including inpatient and outpatient care, to 3.58 percent.
+Maryland has also agreed to limit annual Medicare per capita hospital cost growth to a rate lower than the national annual per capita growth rate per year for 2015-2018.
 Moreover, the Maryland system may serve as a model for other states interested in developing all-payer payment systems.
 Under this model, Medicare is estimated to save at least $330 million over the next five years.
 This opportunity is available through the authority of the Innovation Center, which was created by the Affordable Care Act to test to payment and service delivery models.

 Under the terms of the Maryland All-Payer Model:

-- Maryland will agree to permanently shift away from its current statutory waiver, which is based on Medicare payment per inpatient admission, in exchange for the new Innovation Center model based on Medicare per capita total hospital cost growth.
+- Maryland has agreed to permanently shift away from its current statutory waiver, which is based on Medicare payment per inpatient admission, in exchange for the new Innovation Center model based on Medicare per capita total hospital cost growth.

-- This model will require Maryland to generate $330 million in Medicare savings over a five year performance period, measured by comparing Maryland’s Medicare per capita total hospital cost growth to the national Medicare per capita total hospital cost growth.
+- This model requires Maryland to generate $330 million in Medicare savings over a five-year performance period, measured by comparing Maryland’s Medicare per capita total hospital cost growth to the national Medicare per capita total hospital cost growth.

-- This model will require Maryland to limit its annual all-payer per capita total hospital cost growth to 3.58%, the 10-year compound annual growth rate in per capita gross state product.
+- This model requires Maryland to limit its annual all-payer per capita total hospital cost growth to 3.58%, the 10-year compound annual growth rate in per capita gross state product.

-- Maryland will shift virtually all of its hospital revenue over the five year performance period into global payment models.
+- Maryland has begun shifting virtually all of its hospital revenue over the five-year performance period into global payment models.

-- Maryland will achieve a number of quality targets designed to promote better care, better health and lower costs.
-Under the model, the quality of care for Maryland residents, including Medicare, Medicaid, and CHIP beneficiaries will improve as measured by hospital quality and population health measures.
+- Maryland will achieve a number of quality targets designed to promote better care, better health, and lower costs.
+Under the model, hospital quality and population health measures regarding the quality of care received by Maryland residents—including Medicare, Medicaid, and CHIP beneficiaries—will improve.

-- Readmissions: Maryland will commit to reducing its aggregate Medicare 30-day unadjusted all-cause, all-site hospital readmission rate in Maryland to the national Medicare 30-day unadjusted all-cause, all-site readmissions rate over five years.
+- Readmissions: Maryland has committed to reducing its aggregate Medicare 30-day unadjusted all-cause, all-site hospital readmissions rate over the next five years.
+Maryland is working to reduce its readmissions rate to match the national Medicare 30-day unadjusted all-cause, all-site readmissions rate.

-- Hospital Acquired Conditions: Maryland currently operates a program that measures 3M’s 65 Potentially Preventable Conditions.
-Under this model, Maryland will achieve an annual aggregate reduction of 6.89% in the 65 PPCs over five years for a cumulative reduction of 30%.
+- Hospital Acquired Conditions: Maryland currently operates a program that measures 65 preventable, hospital-acquired conditions, also known as Potentially Preventable Complications (PPCs).
+Under this model, Maryland will achieve an annual aggregate reduction of 6.89% in these 65 PPCs over five years, for a cumulative reduction of 30%.

-- Population Health: Maryland will submit an annual report demonstrating its performance along various population health measures.
+- Population Health: Maryland submits an annual report demonstrating its performance along various population health measures.

 - If Maryland fails during the five-year performance period of the model, Maryland hospitals will transition over two years to the national Medicare payment systems.